microsoft/botbuilder-dotnet/tests/Adapters/Microsoft.Bot.Builder.Adapters.Webex.TestBot/README.md

 4 - Using a tunneling tool like [Ngrok](https://ngrok.com/download), expose the bot's endpoint.

+5 - Create/Update the webhooks for messages and attachment for the bot using https://developer.webex.com/docs/api/v1/webhooks
+    (TODO: need detailed documentation here)

-5 - Set the credentials in the botConfigure the Messaging Webhook with the https URL generated in the previous step adding '/api/messages' to it.
+6 - Set the credentials in the botConfigure the Messaging Webhook with the https URL generated in the previous step adding '/api/messages' to it.

-6 - Back in the bot project, set the credentials in _appsettings.json_.
+7 - Back in the bot project, set the credentials in _appsettings.json_.

     Access Token (the one obtained in step 3)
     Public Address (the url obtained in step 4)